 Additionally, cups filled with hot tea, coffee, and other hot beverages could cause problems over the long term.
 You should not place them directly on a quartz surface.

 Remember it is a countertop, not a cutting board.
-While the quartz stone is strong enough to handle you using it as a cutting board, you will not enjoy the cut marks left over afterward.
+While the quartz stone is strong enough to handle, you will not enjoy the cut marks left over afterward using it as a cutting board.

 It is better to crack a $30-100 cutting board with a knife than your premium countertop.